Cost of Living in Japan

 We asked people how much they someone comfortably live on in Japan, they wrote:

 "The cost of living in Japan can vary depending on the city and lifestyle.
 Generally, rent and food costs tend to be higher than in other countries, while transportation and entertainment costs are relatively low.
-In addition, Japan has a wide variety of goods and services available, so it is possible to find something to fit any budget," explained one expat.
+In addition, Japan has a wide variety of goods and services available, so it is possible to find something to fit any budget," said one person in Japan.

 Will I save money living in Japan?